-La vita è bella was a movie wrote and directed by Robert Benigni (he is the principal too).
+La vita è bella was a movie wrote and directed by Robert Benigni (the principal).

 A movie from 1997, was a story developed in 40’s age, when the Second War was beginning.